robinpokorny/robinpokorny.com/_posts/2015-10-12-index-as-a-key-is-an-anti-pattern.md

 * [React animations for a single component](http://unitstep.net/blog/2015/03/03/using-react-animations-to-transition-between-ui-states/), section *The key is using key*

 * [Why you need keys for collections in React](https://paulgray.net/keys-in-react/) by [Paul Gray](undefined)

-*If you like this post, please don’t forget to give a *👏* below*.* Every clap notification is a motivational boost for me.*

-*If you would like to learn more, I recently (August 2018) started a YouTube channel about JavaScript.
-I post new video every week, so consider subscribing.
-Be there from the beginning and help me get better.*
-[**Robin Pokorny on YouTube**
-*JavaScript is my passion: I like to write JavaScript, I like to read JavaScript, and I like to talk JavaScript.*www.youtube.com/c/robinpokorny](https://www.youtube.com/c/robinpokorny?sub_confirmation=1)